PacktPublishing/Oracle-Database-12c-Security-Cookbook/README.md

 # Oracle Database 12c Security cookbook

-This book is for DBAs, developers, and architects who are keen to know more about security in Oracle Database 12c.
-This book is best suited for beginners and intermediate-level database security practitioners.
+This code is for DBAs, developers, and architects who are keen to know more about security in Oracle Database 12c.
+This code is best suited for beginners and intermediate-level database security practitioners.
 Basic knowledge of Oracle Database is expected, but no prior experience of securing a database is required.

 You can also refer to the following books: